ELDYmoddys/EC/README.md

 # What's EC?

-EC is a work-in-progress barebones Discord digital currency bot making use of the Python Panda module.
+EC is a work-in-progress barebones Discord digital currency bot making use of the Python Panda module and Parquet storage solutions.

 ---